 - Short term rental – is it possible for the student to rent accommodation for a short period?

 - Billeting – Are there any local community or church groups that may be able to help with accommodation?

 The student needs to be aware of the costs and conditions associated with their accommodation while on placement.

-If you are not taking your own car to the placement, it may be more difficult to get around as there may be limited public transport.
-Before you go on placement find out about:
+If the student is not taking their own car on placement, it may be more difficult to get around as there may be limited public transport.
+Before placement, the student should be informed on:

 - The distance between your accommodation and where you will be working

 - How far it is to shops and other facilities

 - What public transport is available